dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

-Research has shown that the ECT(1) codepoint goes essentially unused, with the "Nonce Sum" extension to ECN having not been implemented in practice and subsequently obsoleted by [@!RFC8311].
-Additionally, known [@!RFC3168]-compliant senders do not emit ECT(1), and compliant middleboxes do not alter the field to ECT(1), while compliant receivers all interpret ECT(1) identically to ECT(0).
+Research has shown that the ECT(1) codepoint goes essentially unused, with the "Nonce Sum" extension to ECN having not been implemented in practice and thus subsequently obsoleted by [@!RFC8311] (section 3).
+Additionally, known [@!RFC3168] compliant senders do not emit ECT(1), and compliant middleboxes do not alter the field to ECT(1), while compliant receivers all interpret ECT(1) identically to ECT(0).
 These are useful properties which represent an opportunity for improvement.

 Experience gained with 7 years of [@RFC8290] deployment in the field suggests that it remains difficult to maintain the desired 100% link